surfergrl/sgs-gift-guide/README.md

 - Easy to update when necessary
 - Fitted in with WordPress without too much extra code or workarounds which might compromise UX

 This work was beyond the scope of the current project, and will be implemented as a next stage.
-The HTML is within the page on the WordPress site but the JavaScript file has not been added.
+The HTML is within the page on the WordPress site, but the JavaScript file has not been added.

-This means that the gift guide's links to products take you out of the Guide itself at present, and into the main site.
+This means that the gift guide's links (on GitHub Pages) to products take you out of the Guide itself at present, and into the main site.
 You can return to the Guide tab as the links all open in a new tab.
 The idea is to have the Guide embedded in the main website so links will go to products within the same window, but you can still get back to your results easily.

 ---